taylor-ortiz/mcp-salesforce/README.md

 https://github.com/user-attachments/assets/7e610150-b62e-4336-aa97-e241416e0567

-# Salesforce MCP Query Generator
+# Salesforce MCP Query With Natural Language

 This project implements a multi-turn conversation system using **Fast MCP (Model Context Protocol)**, **Simple Salesforce**, and an LLM (via the OpenAI API).
-Its goal is to dynamically generate valid SOQL queries based on user input and Salesforce object metadata.
+Its goal is to dynamically generate valid SOQL queries based on natural language from the user input and Salesforce object metadata.
 In addition, the system can ask clarifying questions when the input is ambiguous and summarize query results for user-friendly output.

 ## Overview